JamesTheHacker/Simplex/README.md

     npm run build

-This will output a single file called `css/main.css` in root directory:
+This will output a single file called `css/main.css` in root directory.
+All styles must go into `src/app.css`.
+If you want to seperate your CSS see the section below.

 ```css
 .post {